-Once a family is accepted into All Saints Catholic Academy, they will continue to enjoy acceptance for their child(ren) as long as they continue to remain in good standing with their parish and with the school, which is an ongoing expectation reviewed annually.
+Once a family is accepted into All Saints Catholic Academy, they will continue to enjoy acceptance for their child(ren) as long as they continue to remain in good standing with their parish and with the school, which is an ongoing expectation and reviewed annually.

 The order of acceptance to All Saints Catholic Academy follows:

 1. Siblings of currently enrolled All Saints Catholic Academy students.